krischer/seishub.plugins.how_to_extend_seishub/README.md

-# Template for new SeisHub Plug-ins
+# SeisHub Plug-in Tutorial and Template

 This repository contains a very simple but working SeisHub plug-in intended as a template for new SeisHub plug-ins.
 It is also a means of documenting how to